-Room 99: You are able to invite live musicians to your ceremony on Sundays or at enhanced ceremonies only, which need to be included in your guest number.
+Room 99: In 2023 and 2024, you are able to invite live musicians to your ceremony on Sundays or at enhanced ceremonies only, which need to be included in your guest number.
 Due to the shorter ceremony slots for other Room 99 ceremonies, musicians cannot be incorporated.

 The statutory room: this room only holds the couple, two witnesses and the registrars, so musicians cannot be accommodated at any ceremony.

 Please note that drums and bagpipes cannot be played anywhere inside the building as they can be heard in other ceremony rooms.
 Any instruments, amplification, music stands or other equipment your musicians need must be brought with them and be taken in and out of the room during the ceremony slot you have booked.

 Our rooms are used for more than one ceremony a day, so we are unable to allow you to decorate or rearrange the room before your ceremony.

 In addition to this, Islington Town Hall is a listed building so we can’t allow anything to be attached to the walls or chairs.

 You are welcome to bring your own personal flowers with you, but you won’t be able to take them into the room beforehand.
 They will need to be brought into and taken out of the room within the ceremony slot you have booked.

 The Council Chamber and Room 99 have built in air conditioning, and can remain cool in the summer months.

 Our other rooms cannot be fitted with air conditioning while maintaining their listed status, so they may be quite warm in the summer months.
 We do our best to keep the rooms cool by ventilating as much as possible between ceremonies.